Events & Public Programming

 May 2 - May Day Ball at the IOOF Lodge - Fundraiser in support of the conservation of the historic Morning Star Lodge

-May 23 - Walking History Tour: Veterans of Placerville’s Union Cemetery with researcher Joseph Connolly
+May 23 - Walking History Tour: Gold Star Veterans of Placerville’s Union Cemetery with researchers Cindy Oswald and Joseph Connolly

-June 27 - Mid-Century Modern El Dorado: Mid-century Architecture in El Dorado County
+June 27 - Mid-Century El Dorado: A Walking History Tour of Mid-Century Architecture in El Dorado County

-July 11 - Retracing the Emigrant Trail in El Dorado County (presented in partnership with the Oregon California Trails Association and Smokey Ridge Ranch)
+July 11 -Retracing the Gold Rush Emigrant Trail in El Dorado County (presented in partnership with the Oregon California Trails Association and Smokey Ridge Ranch)

 July 25 - Annual Summer Potluck